cgalvez0/java_capstone_project/README.md

 ```
 allure serve allure-results
 ```
-Apart from Allure reporter, surefire report is also running, in order to see the report, just go to the following path: target/surefire-reports/index.html and drag and drop the index.html file on a Chrome browser.
+Apart from the Allure reporter, surefire report is also running, in order to see the report, just go to the following path: target/surefire-reports/index.html and drag and drop the index.html file on a Chrome browser.
 On the github actions, this report is the one that is downloaded and zipped.
 Just open the FE-report folder and find this file, drag and drop it on a Chrome browser.

 ** This project was developed on MacOS Monterrey 12.5.1